About the Medical Assistant Program

-Medical assisting jobs is projected to climb by 29 percent through 2026 according to data from the Occupational Information Network (O*NET).
+Medical assisting jobs are projected to climb by 14 percent through 2032 according to data from the Bureau of Labor Statistics (BLS).

-Medical assistants are key components in the functioning of medical offices and facilities across Ohio and the country.
-Working under doctors and nurses, they perform a wide variety of tasks that make healthcare possible.
-Medical assistants are often tasked with doing things like taking vitals, maintaining patient records, scheduling appointments and helping physicians perform patient examinations.
+Medical assistants are vital components in functioning medical offices and facilities across Ohio and the country.
+Working under doctors and nurses, medical assistants perform various tasks that make healthcare possible.
+Medical assistants are often tasked with taking vitals, maintaining patient records, scheduling appointments and helping physicians perform patient examinations.
 Medical assistants are the ultimate utility staff in the healthcare industry.

-Medical assistants find work in a number of different medical settings and their responsibilities tend to vary based on the type of medicine the doctor they work for practices.
+Medical assistants work in many different medical settings and their responsibilities tend to vary based on the type of medicine the doctor they work for practices.
 Overall, medical assistants have good customer service skills, are team players and are always ready to step up when called upon in the medical office or facility.
-Some medical assistants use the position as a starting point prior to continuing their education in the medical field later down the line.
-Medical assistant has the potential to expose you to a variety of different medical fields, which can help you figure out what you are most passionate about in the field.
+Some medical assistants use the position as a starting point before continuing their education and training in the medical field later.
+A medical assistant can potentially be introduced to various medical fields, which can help you figure out what you are most passionate about in the field.

-Ohio Business College’s Medical Assisting program will prepare you for a career as a medical assistant capable of working in any medical office or facility.
-Our caring instructors have real world experience will teach you the necessary skills to succeed in the medical assisting profession over the course of our comprehensive program.
-We have smaller class sizes than other schools, which gives you more access to personalized attention from our knowledgeable instructors.
+Ohio Business College’s Medical Assisting diploma program will prepare you for a career working in any medical office or facility.
+Our school's caring instructors with real-world experience will teach you the necessary skills to succeed in the medical assisting profession throughout our comprehensive training program.
+We have smaller class sizes than other schools, which gives you more access to personalized attention from our knowledgeable school instructors.

-In our program, you will gain exposure to the following subject matter:
+In our Medical Assisting program, you will gain exposure to the following subject matter:

 - Human anatomy